memgraph/sng-demo/post.md

 <img src="https://github.com/g-despot/images/blob/master/user.png?raw=true" alt="Data Model" width="250"/>
 <p/>

 There are several methods to populate a database ([more on that here](https://docs.memgraph.com/memgraph/how-to-guides-overview/import-data)) but we will be doing it manually by executing Cypher queries so you can get a better understanding of how to communicate with the database.
-You will find all the necessary queries to populate our database in the file `data.txt` [here]().
-In the project root directory create a folder called `resources` and place the file `data.txt` in it.
+You will find all the necessary queries to populate our database in the files [`data_big.txt`](https://github.com/g-despot/sng-demo/blob/master/resources/data_big.txt) and [`data_small.txt`](https://github.com/g-despot/sng-demo/blob/master/resources/data_small.txt).
+The former just has a larger dataset than the latter.
+In the project root directory create a folder called `resources` and place the files in it.
 Now you can add an import method to your web application.<br />
 In the module db_operations.py add the following imports and methods:

 ```python